MartinPaulo/ReportsAlpha/docs/reports/cloud_active_projects.md

 ### The instance table

-The instance table contains a list of all the instances that have ever ben run on the NeCTAR cloud.
-It is pretty much a subset of the Nova instances table.
+The `instance` table contains a list of all the instances that have ever ben run on the NeCTAR cloud.
+It is essentially a subset of the Nova `instances` table.

 The following columns are of interest: